Guanylate-binding protein

 In molecular biology, the guanylate-binding proteins family is a family of GTPases that is induced by interferon (IFN)-gamma.
 GTPases induced by IFN-gamma (Interferon-inducible GTPase) are key to the protective immunity against microbial and viral pathogens.
 These GTPases are classified into three groups: the small 47-KD immunity-related GTPases (IRGs), the Mx proteins (MX1, MX2), and the large 65- to 67-kd GTPases.
 Guanylate-binding proteins (GBP) fall into the last class.

+Genetic Information

 GBP genes have been universally recognized in mammalian as well as in most other vertebrate genomes.
 A single cluster of seven human GBP genes (GBP1-GBP7) is found on chromosome 1q22.2.
 Unlike humans, in genetically controllable disease models such as mice and zebrafish, members of the GBPs gene family are organized in more than one cluster, in this case, 11 (Gbp2b- Gbp110 and 4 genes (Gbp1-Gbp4), respectively.
 Examinations of GBP-related sequences have shown that zebrafish gbp3 and gbp4 contain an additional function to find (FIIND) and a caspase recruitment (CARD) domains that resemble those found within the inflammasome-related proteins: Apoptosis-associated speck-like protein containing a CARD (PYCARD) and NLR Family Pyrin Domain Containing 1 (NLRP1).